 1 Sheet of Black Construction Paper

-Hershey’s Chocolate Bars (save $1/2 with this coupon)
+Hershey’s Chocolate Bars (save)

 Craft Knife (adult use only)